 The cost of medication is different from country to country and pharmacy to pharmacy.
 To find the lowest drug prices, it's often essential to compare medication costs locally and internationally.
 Using PharmacyChecker.com, it's easy to compare drug prices among trusted international mail order online pharmacies, including licensed Canadian pharmacies and local U.S pharmacies.
 Comparing drug costs on PharmacyChecker.com helps you and your family save the most money and avoid getting burned by rogue websites.

 |Brand Name (Quantity & Strength)||USA||Canada||International||Highest Percentage Savings|

 Sources: Price information updated daily.
 USA prices are a sample of the discounts available when using the U.S. Prescription Discount Card on PharmacyChecker.com.
 Discounts may be more or less substantial in your area; Canada and International prices are the lowest prices listed on PharmacyChecker.com by mail-order pharmacies that sell to Americans and meet the qualifications of the PharmacyChecker Verification Program.

-All prices compared on PharmacyChecker.com are listed by online pharmacies verified as safe and are continuously monitored through the PharmacyChecker Verification Program.
-PharmacyChecker-accredited online pharmacies are vetted for pharmacy licenses, prescription requirements, thoughtful marketing claims, privacy policies, data security, pharmacist consultation availability, and other high standards of online pharmacy practice. these online pharmacies sell lawfully manufactured, genuine and regulated medicines from licensed pharmacies in Australia, Canada, India, Mauritius, New Zealand, Singapore, the U.K., and the U.S. Many of the online pharmacies sell medicines worldwide, but some only ship to specific countries and regions.
+All prices compared on PharmacyChecker.com are listed by online pharmacies verified as safe and continuously monitored through the PharmacyChecker Verification Program.
+PharmacyChecker-accredited online pharmacies are vetted for pharmacy licenses, prescription requirements, thoughtful marketing claims, privacy policies, data security, pharmacist consultation availability, and other high standards of online pharmacy practice.
+All accredited online pharmacies sell lawfully manufactured, genuine and regulated medicines from licensed pharmacies in Australia, Canada, India, Mauritius, New Zealand, Singapore, the U.K., and the U.S. Many of the online pharmacies sell medicines worldwide, but some only ship to specific countries and regions.